2026 fare guide

 Class 1 to Class 2

-The trigger is height over the first axle.
-If your vehicle stands taller than 7'6", you are Class 2, which is roughly 50% more per mile.
-Tall pickups with shell campers, Class B motorhomes, and conversion vans typically land here.
-The gantry uses a laser height sensor; mis-classification can be appealed via the Customer Service Center.
+The trigger is height over the first two axles.
+If your 2-axle vehicle stands 7'6" or taller, you are Class 2, roughly 75% more on the fare table.
+Tall pickups with shell campers, high-roof vans and Class B motorhomes typically land here.
+So does a car towing a single-axle trailer (a low 3-axle vehicle).
+Mis-classification can be appealed via the Customer Service Center.

 Class 2 to Class 3